rajeshangappan/Xamarin/Samples/ABB Sample/README.md

 - Created the Web API by .Net core.
 - Here we majorly have below controllers
-  - Login Controller – Manage the Login mechanism
+  - Login Controller â€“ Manage the Login mechanism
-  - Product Controller – Manage the product like Add, delete, update
+  - Product Controller â€“ Manage the product like Add, delete, update
-  - SyncController – Sync the offline data to online and vice versa.
+  - SyncController â€“ Sync the offline data to online and vice versa.
 - Added the authorization filter to validate the user and user roles.

 BackEnd: